Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 Florida Atlantic vs. Illinois Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the No. 13 Florida Atlantic Owls (7-1) and No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden is expected to be a tight matchup, as our computer prediction projects a final score of 73-72, with Florida Atlantic coming out on top.
-Game time is at 6:30 PM ET on December 5.
+Tuesday's contest at Madison Square Garden has the No. 11 Florida Atlantic Owls (7-1) going head to head against the No. 20 Illinois Fighting Illini (6-1) at 6:30 PM ET (on December 5).
+Our computer prediction projects a narrow 73-72 win for Florida Atlantic, so it should be a competitive matchup.

-Based on our computer prediction, Illinois projects to cover the 2.5-point spread in its matchup against Florida Atlantic.
-The over/under is listed at 147.5, and the two teams are projected to come in below that total.
+According to our computer prediction, Illinois is projected to cover the spread (2.5) against Florida Atlantic.
+The two sides are expected to fall short of the 147.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!